Trusted Vedic Astrology Platform

 Wisdom, Progeny, Guru, Dharma, Wealth

-Guru is the most natural Dharma Graha — its transit into a Rashi signals a 12-month window of expanded possibility for the life areas that Rashi rules in the Lagna chart.
-Guru aspects (5th, 7th, 9th from its position) are considered the most benefic full aspects in classical Jyotish, capable of tempering even difficult placements.
+Guru is the most natural Dharma Graha — its transit into a Rashi signals a 12-month window of expanded possibility for the life areas that Rashi governs in the Lagna chart.
+Guru's 5th, 7th, and 9th house aspects are the most benefic full aspects in classical Jyotish, capable of tempering even difficult chart placements.

 ExaltationKataka 5° (Cancer 5°)